8 must-try legendary slopes

 Tognola 1, San Martino di Castrozza

-A wide and technical slope winding its way through the forests of Alpe Tognola for more than 5 km.
+A wide and technical slope winding its way through the forests of Alpe Tognola for more than 3 km.
 With variable gradients and changes in direction, it features a final white-knuckle wall - a must for expert skiers.
 An easier detour allows you to reach the valley floor and avoid the last steep section.
-During the entire descent skiers can enjoy uninterrupted views of the Pale di San Martino and the Marmolada, The Queen of the Dolomites, in the backdrop.
+During the entire descent skiers can enjoy uninterrupted views of the San Martino di Castrozza and the Pale di San Martino mountains in the backdrop.